Dr. Miguel A. De La Torre

 SINGLE-AUTHORED BOOK PUBLICATIONS:

-Liberation Theologies for Arm Chair Theologians, Westminster John Knox Press, forthcoming in 2013.
+Liberation Theologies for Arm Chair Theologians, Westminster John Knox Press, 2013.

 Genesis: Belief, A Theological Commentary on the Bible, Westminster John Knox Press, 2011.

 A La Familia: A Conversation About Our Families, the Bible, Sexual Orientation and Gender, Human Rights Campaign, 2011.

 Latina/o Social Ethics: Moving Beyond Eurocentric Moral Thinking, Baylor University Press, 2010.

 Trails of Hope and Terror: Testimonies on Immigration, Orbis Books, 2009.

 Liberating Jonah: Toward a Biblical Ethics of Reconciliation, Orbis Books, 2007.